na-na-hi/renget/archive/lmg_models.md

 #->/lmg/ Model Links and Torrents <-

-!!! danger Due to a [recent quantization format change](https://github.com/ggerganov/llama.cpp/pull/1405), the Q4 and Q5 GGML/CPU models listed below are incompatible with the latest version of llama.cpp, and will need to be reconverted/quantized in order to fix the problem.
-Either use an older version of llama.cpp, convert the models yourself, or wait until someone else does it.
-Links will be added once they become available, and I'll note whether the model uses the old or new format.
+!!! danger Due to a [recent quantization format change](https://github.com/ggerganov/llama.cpp/pull/1405), the Q4 and Q5 GGML/CPU models originally listed below became incompatible with the latest versions of llama.cpp, and needed to be quantized from the source in order to make them compatible again.
+I've updated the links, but you'll have to download them again, and some models will be unavailable until they're re-quantized.

 [TOC2]

 ## Changelog (MDY)
-[05-10-2023] - Added WizardLM 13B Uncensored
-[05-07-2023] - Added Vicuna 13B Cocktail, bluemoonrp-13b & AlpacaDente2
+[05-16-2023] - Removed old CPU quantizations and started adding re-quantized models, added Wizard Mega [05-10-2023] - Added WizardLM 13B Uncensored [05-07-2023] - Added Vicuna 13B Cocktail, bluemoonrp-13b & AlpacaDente2
-[05-05-2023] - Added CPU quantization variation links [05-02-2023] - Initial Rentry
+[05-05-2023] - Added CPU quantization variation links

 ## 4-bit GPU Model Requirements
 !!! note VRAM Required takes full context (2048) into account.
 You may be able to load the model on GPU's with slightly lower VRAM, but you will not be able to run at full context.
 If you do not have enough RAM to load model, it will load into swap.
 Groupsize models will increase VRAM usage, as will running a LoRA alongside the model.